hossein-lap/nvim/README.md

 For example I've defined a new filetype called `sent` which is a suckless presentation tool.
 The program igores everyline which begins with `#` so that's the character for commenting.
 You get the idea.

+## after

+Plugins settings are living here.
+All of the files in `after/` will be loaded after nvim's configs (these are the last ones).

 ## lua